Ayush-Malik/SNAKE_GAME/README.md

 # SNAKE_GAME
-This a basic game built using PYGAME module of python ,, I am completely new to programming ,, I am pretty sure that all of us had played this SNAKE GAME before ,, TAKE A LOOK AT README IT WILL BE BENIFICIAL ,, DOWNLOAD THE ENTIRE FOLDER AND ENJOY THE GAME ....
+This a basic game built using PYGAME module of python ,, I am completely new to programming ,, I am fully sure that all of us had played this SNAKE GAME before ,, TAKE A LOOK AT README IT WILL BE BENIFICIAL ,, DOWNLOAD THE ENTIRE FOLDER AND ENJOY THE GAME ....

 There must be python installed on your system ,, also you need to setup pygame and mixer modules of python NOTIFY ME IF YOU FIND ANY BUG ,, WE WILL RESOLVE IT TOGETHER (^_^)